 The story originally was published in “The Australian”, Feb.
 21, 2015

-Here is Cat’s wonderfully written story:
+Here is Cat’s inspirational story:

 What Cat Thao Nguyen found when she dug into her family history

+I SAT with my father at the dining table donated to us by a former landlord.
 The yellow plastic tablecloth with blue tulips reflected the sun shining through the kitchen window.
 I asked him about the decision to leave Vietnam, about what he remembered of the journey through Cambodia.
 A few minutes after we had begun he asked me to stop and then he left the room.
 “Later.”
 But later did not come.

 The next morning he said he’d found it hard to sleep and when he did the nightmares came.
 The steam from the instant coffee in the Bankstown City Council mug rose as he spoke.
 My father looked old.
 I felt shame and remorse.
 I had turned the interview into an intellectual fact-finding exercise that assaulted him like an icy 10-page hospital questionnaire in English.